enkidevs/curriculum/javascript/core/strings/README.md

 name: Strings I

-description: Strings are how we contain text in JavaScript
+description: Strings are how we contain text in JavaScript.

 insights:
   - double-and-single-quotes